dracmaAgil/medstro_test/README.md

   In this file are contained Earth, Human, Food, Animal Dog and Cat classes.

-  Dog and Cat sub-classes of Animal Class; all the sharing behavior or methods are in animal class, only the singular behavior like "bark" belongs to their owner class
+  Dog and Cat are sub-classes of Animal Class; all the shared behavior or methods are in animal class, only the singular behaviors/methods like "bark" belongs to their owner class

 **How to test this file:**